Friday, August 13, 2021

 And I felt envious.

-When I was 23 years old, we were living in East Brunswick, New Jersey.
+When I was 23, we lived in East Brunswick, New Jersey.

 Christian would take our only car to Piscataway to work each day,

 and I felt like I was dying.
-Those were really hard days for me.
+Those were tough days for me.

-I was so sick I couldn't even go into my kitchen unless I HAD TOO.
+I was so sick I couldn't even go into my kitchen unless I HAD to.

 It was like my worst nightmare was in that dreaded room with all